No upcoming games

 Sydney FC’s Princess Ibini and Amy Harrison celebrate victory after the Grand Final match between Sydney FC and Perth Glory at Netsrata Jubilee Oval in February 2019.

-Championship success continued for the Sky Blues in 2019 as the A-League squad, after securing second place in the regular season, romped to the 2019 Grand Final by thrashing Melbourne Victory 6-1 before defeating Perth Glory on penalties at Optus Stadium to seal a record breaking fourth A-League Championship.
-The feat saw Corica become one of only two rookie Head Coaches to seal the title in their first season at the helm of an A-League club and ensure the 2018/19 season will go down in the history books.
+Under Steve Corica as Head Coach, the club continued it’s success at the top end of the table, winning the Championship in 2019 away in Perth in front of 60,000 fans at Optus Stadium which followed a 6-1 thrashing of Melbourne Victory in the Semi-Final.
+This feat saw Corica become one of only two rookie Head Coaches to seal the title in their first season at the helm of an A-League club and ensure the 2018/19 season will go down in the history books.

 Rhyan Grant of Sydney FC celebrates scoring the winning goal during the 2020 A-League Grand Final match between Sydney FC and Melbourne City at Bankwest Stadium.